Tamar Bridge: 1991–2001: Widening and strengthening

+2001–present

+In April 2022, a campaign pressure group known as the Tamar Toll Action Group was formed.
+The group has undertaken a number of peaceful protests with the goal to end tolls on both Tamar Crossings.

+In 2023, the Tamar Bridge Committee announced a hike in prices due to its losses upwards of £2 million per year.
+The proposal received a large number of complaints.

 Legacy

 The Tamar Bridge is a recognisable symbol of the local area, as well as a main road connection between Cornwall and the rest of England, and is seen by supporters of Cornish devolution as being a bridge between two distinct nations.

 In March 1998, after the closure of Europe's last tin mine at South Crofty in Cornwall (which later reopened for a period, and subsequently closed), the Cornish Solidarity Action Group (CSAG) encouraged commuters to pay the then-£1 toll in pennies.
 The group thought this would slow down collection of tolls and cause widespread congestion across the local area.
 The CSAG believed Cornwall should receive similar subsidies to South Wales and Merseyside, which were receiving regeneration grants from the government.

+Incidents

 On 23 January 2004 four protesters climbed onto the gantry over the Tamar Bridge to highlight the work of the group Fathers 4 Justice who promote the rights of fathers in child custody disputes.
 The protest caused rush-hour tailbacks on both sides of the bridge.
 Charges against the protesters were later dropped after it was felt there would not be a realistic chance of conviction.

 In 2012 local councillors complained when the Olympic organising committee declined to run the Olympic Torch across the Tamar Bridge in the lead-up to the Olympics in London.
 One councillor said the handover should have been "one of the iconic moments of the whole torch relay in Cornwall".
 The official organisers said it was not practical to do so as it would involve closing the bridge.

-In April 2022, a campaign pressure group known as the Tamar Toll Action Group was formed.
-Their stated goal is to seek an end to Tolls on both Tamar Crossings.